HerrMotz/knowledge-graphs-ss25/week5/README.md

 | similarities1_2000.txt (generated)                                          | The embeddings with a sample size of 2000 for configuration 1.                                                             |
 | similarities2_2000.txt (generated)                                          | The embeddings with a sample size of 2000 for configuration 2.                                                             |

+---

+# Actual Task: Embeddings

+This task consists in creating embeddings capturing the rich semantics of the created ontology and generated data.
+We will use the tool OWL2Vec*.
+These embeddings can be used in a subsequent Machine Learning model that requires as input the encoding of the ontology entities.
+In this coursework we are computing clusters of the ontology entities.

+(*) Subtask Vector.1 Run OWL2Vec* with the created ontology and generated data.
+Test two different configurations.
+Save the generated vectors in both binary and textual format (40%).
+Tip: It is easier if given to OWL2Vec* a single file.
+To do so just load both files (ontology and the generated data) into a single RDFlib Graph or Jena RDF model and save it into OWL format.
+Owlready seems to cope with Turtle format, but use OWL format in case it gives problems.
+Tip2: To make this more efficient, instead of using all your data, you can restrict to a few hundred rows.

+Subtask Vector.2 Select 6 pairs of entities (for any of the tested configurations) and discuss the similarity of their vectors (e.g., compare the vectors of the concept pizza:Margherita and the word “pizza”).
+Try to select 3 pairs for which you expect a close similarity and 3 pairs for which you expect dissimilarity.
+Discuss the results within the report.

+• Subtask Vector.2.1: Use the embeddings from Configuration 1 in Task Vector.
+1. (25%).

+• Subtask Vector.2.2: Use the embeddings from Configuration 2 in Task Vector.
+1. (25%).

+Subtask Vector.3 (optional; extra 50%).
+Solve Subtask OA.1 using similarity among ontology embeddings calculated with OWL2Vec*.

+Subtask Vector.4 Correctness and documentation of the codes (10%).